hazelcast/hazelcast/hazelcast-documentation/src/replicatedmap/BreakageMapContract.md

 ### Breakage of the Map-Contract

-Replicated Maap offers a distributed `java.util.Map::clear` implementation, but due to the asynchronous nature and the weakly consistency of it, there is no point in time where you can say the map is empty.
+Replicated Map offers a distributed `java.util.Map::clear` implementation, but due to the asynchronous nature and the weakly consistency of it, there is no point in time where you can say the map is empty.
 Every node applies that to its local dataset in "a near point in time".
 If you need a definite point in time to empty the map, you may want to consider using a lock around the `clear` operation.